 Did you make this recipe?
 We would love to hear from you.
 Drop us a comment below.

-- 2 tablespoons coconut or olive oil
+- 2 tablespoons olive oil or coconut oil

 - 1 medium onion, chopped

 - 2 cans (28 ounces each) whole tomatoes **

 - 1/2 cup chopped fresh basil

 - 2 tablespoons fresh parsley

 - Sour cream or Greek yogurt for garnish

 - In a large pot or Dutch oven, heat the oil over moderate heat and add the onions, carrots, celery, and garlic.
 Cook just until they are soft, about 5 minutes.

 - Add the tomatoes with their juice, breaking up the tomatoes with a fork or potato masher.
 Stir in the chicken broth, basil, parsley, salt, and pepper.
 Bring to a boil then reduce to low, cover the pot and simmer for 20 minutes.